coilhq/mucoa/README.md

 * Scheme Collateral - Scheme operator collateral
 * Participant Liquidity A - The participants liquidity on the Scheme

+### Events
+Participant A would like to withdraw all collateral from the Scheme.
+The transfer of funds are:
+- liquidity to collateral, and then;
+- collateral to deposit
+The Participant

 #### 1. Transfer The Participant Liquidity To The Scheme Deposit Account:
 ```
 DR Participant A Liquidity                      100